htcondor/htcondor/docs/admin-manual/security.rst

         condor_token_request_auto_approve -netblock 192.168.0.0/24 -lifetime 3600

-3. Within the auto-approval rule's lifetime, start the *condor_schedd* and *condor_startd* hosts inside the appropriate network.
-The token requests for these daemons will be automatically approved and installed into ``/etc/condor/tokens.d/``;
+3. Within the auto-approval rule's lifetime, start the submit and execute hosts inside the appropriate network.
+The token requests for the corresponding daemons (the *condor_master*, *condor_startd*, and *condor_schedd*) will be automatically approved and installed into ``/etc/condor/tokens.d/``;
    this will authorize the daemon to advertise to the collector.
 By default, auto-generated tokens do not have an expiration.